balodi182/PPG-BLE-Patch/README.md

   - Data reception handled by `ServerRecieve22.py` (2-value mode) and `ServerRecieve66.py` (6-value FIFO mode).
   - This setup enables quick testing of different register configurations to identify optimal sensor parameters.
 - Each receive script generates a **CSV** file, which can be processed using the provided MATLAB scripts for signal analysis.
-- **Final Firmware** — BLE streaming from the STM32WB55 to an Android application.
+- **Final Firmware** — Complete STM32WB55 code is provided, which accesses data from the ADPD1080 AFE and streams it over BLE to an Android device for real-time monitoring and logging.

 ---

 ## 🛠 Hardware Design Files